precice/fortran-module/examples/solverdummy/README.md

 # Building

 To build this project, make sure you have already build `precice.mod`.
+Then simply run `make`.

-Then build this solver including `precice.mod` and linking to the preCICE library.
+Alternatively, build this solver including `precice.mod` and linking to the preCICE library:
 ```
 gfortran solverdummy.f03 -I../.. -L$(pkg-config --libs libprecice)
 ```